Unleash/unleash/docs/getting-started.md

 docker run -d -e DATABASE_URL=postgres://user:pass@10.200.221.11:5432/unleash unleashorg/unleash-server
 ```

+## Securing Unleash

+Unleash also have extension points where you can integrate Unleash with your authentication provider (OAuth 2.0).
+Read more about [securing unleash](./securing-unleash.md).

 ## How do I configure the log output?

 By default, `unleash` uses [log4js](https://github.com/nomiddlename/log4js-node) to log important information.
 It is possible to swap out the logger provider (only when using Unleash programmatically).
 You do this by providing an implementation of the **getLogger** function as This enables filtering of log levels and easy redirection of output streams.